Guy Fouché

-Guy Fouché (17 June 1921 – 28 May 1998) was a French operatic tenor.
+Guy Fouché (17 June 1921 – 28 May 1998) was a French operatic lyric tenor.

 Life

 Born in Bordeaux, Fouché graduated from the Conservatoire de Bordeaux with the First Prize in Opera and opéra comique.
 He began his career at the Grand Théâtre de Bordeaux in 1942 in Bizet's Les Pêcheurs de perles.

 He also obtained a second prize at the Conservatoire de Paris in 1943.
 From 1945 to 1953, he performed in French opera houses, including those of Toulouse, Marseille, Lyon, Lille, Nantes, Rennes and Bordeaux.

 In 1953, he was in Oran.
 From 1954 to 1956, he was part of the troupe of the Opéra Royal de Wallonie in Liège before being, for six seasons, the first tenor at La Monnaie in Brussels.

 Back in Oran, he sang the title role of Faust.
 In 1961, he moved to Toulon where he ended his career two years later.